-Because of this reason, we cannot plot some of the same graphs as we do for the survey-based approach, for example, travel costs by household size or presence of children, or per person travel costs.
-But there are plenty of other attributes that can be used for analysis.
-For example, Figure 4.9 shows the distribution of travel costs by trip purpose, and Figure 4.9 the distribution of travel costs by trip purpose and income.
+Because of this, we cannot plot some of the graphs as for the survey-based approach, for example, travel costs by household size or presence of children, or per-person travel costs.
+But there are plenty of attributes that can be used for analysis.
+For example, figure 4.9 shows the distribution of travel costs by trip purpose, and figure 4.10 the distribution of travel costs by trip purpose and income.

-Figure 4.9: Density distributions of travel costs by trip purpose for Portland with the 2010 travel demand model data
+Figure 4.9: Density distributions of daily household travel costs by trip purpose for Portland with the 2010 travel demand model data

-Comparing Figure 4.10 with Figure 4.5, it is easy to note that, with the exception of HB shopping trips by low-income households, the range of travel costs by trip purpose and income from the cluster-based approach is smaller than that from the survey-based approach (as indicated by the height of the boxes in the two box plots).
-This is likely due to the fact that Figure 4.9 (the cluster-based approach) reflect variation across TAZs, while Figure 4.5 (the survey-based approach) reflects the variation among households.
+Comparing figure 4.10 with figure 4.5, it is easy to note that, with the exception of HB Shopping trips by low-income households, the range of travel costs by trip purpose and income from the cluster-based approach is smaller than that from the survey-based approach (as indicated by the height of the boxes in the two box plots).
+This is likely due to the fact that figure 4.10 (the cluster-based approach) reflects variation across TAZs, while Figure 4.5 (the survey-based approach) reflects the variation among households.

-Figure 4.10: Box plot of travel costs by income level and trip purpose for Portland with the 2010 travel demand model data
+Figure 4.10: Box plot of daily household travel costs by income level and trip purpose for Portland with the 2010 travel demand model data

-Just like for the survey-based approach, it is possible to plot the spatial distribution of transportation costs with maps.
-Figure 4.11 shows the TAZ level spatial distribution of travel costs by trip purpose and income level.
-Maps in the first row are total costs for All Trips per household, while those in other rows are costs per trip.
+Just as for the survey-based approach, it is possible to plot the spatial distribution of transportation costs with maps. figure 4.11 shows the TAZ level spatial distribution of travel costs by trip purpose and income level.
+Maps in the first row are daily total travel costs for all trips per household, while those in other rows are costs for all trips of the specified purpose.